"Every man has a piece of sky in his breast and in it flies a swallow.” - Fatos Arapi

 ❝To know even one life has breathed easier because

-this is to have succeeded."- Emerson
+you have lived, this is to have succeeded."- Emerson

 Words and images - Susannah Bec.